 Our Children will be encouraged to celebrate our diverse community.

-Our curriculum will prepare children to be a global citizen in a diverse society and prepare them for opportunities, responsibilities and experiences in the future.
+Our curriculum will prepare children to be global citizens in a diverse society and prepare them for opportunities, responsibilities and experiences in the future.
 We are aware that the delivered curriculum must reflect the needs of our pupils and have a flexible approach to our curriculum to meet the needs of Keir Hardie.

 We want to inspire our children to be healthy both physically and mentally and give children the knowledge needed to maintain this in the wider world.